Research and Project (ReaP) Grants

 Q: Does the grant cover books?

-A: Only in the case where they are not available through the UofA library and their research purpose is well-justified.
+A: Only in the case where they are not available through the UA library and their research purpose is well-justified.
 We will not cover books for classes!

 Q: How long does a decision take?